Skimmeroni/Appunti/AI4ST/Matematica4AI/Geometry/Eigen.typ

 	  det(B - lambda I) = p_(B)(lambda) $
 ]

+@Similar-matrices-same-spectrum also implies that a basis change is spectrum-preserving.

 There is also an interesting connection between the eigenvalues of a matrix, its determinant and its trace.